Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms

 Despite these complications, the equivalence theorem of quantum field theory still allows us to consider very general field redefinitions.
-Consider an action functional $S[\phi]$ depending on some general field $\phi^I$ with $I,J,\ldots$ DeWitt indices.
-The generating functional reads as
+Consider an action functional $S[\phi]$ depending on some general field $\phi^I$ with $I$ a DeWitt index.\footnote{Recall that DeWitt indices bundle the space--time coordinate $x$ (or, after a Fourier transform, momentum) and all other required indices for field species, Poincar\'e representations, global and local symmetry representations, etc., as one might in a condensed-matter context.} The generating functional reads as

 where $\mu(\phi)$ is the measure arising from the Hamiltonian form of the path integral, cf.~\cite[Section 9.3]{Weinberg:1995mt}.
-In the case of theories with canonical kinematic terms, the measure $\mu(\phi)$ is simply a constant that is absorbed in the normalization of $Z[0]$ and thus it can be dropped.
+In the case of theories with canonical kinematic terms, the measure $\mu(\phi)$ is simply a constant that is absorbed in the normalization of $Z[0]$, and thus it can be dropped.
 Furthermore, after a field redefinition $\phi=F(\tilde \phi)$, we obtain the action $S[\phi]=S[F(\tilde \phi)]$ with a corresponding generating functional

 We note that this is almost the generating functional $Z[J]$ after the coordinate change $\phi^I=F^I(\tilde\phi)$ except for a discrepancy in the source terms: we have $J_I\tilde\phi^I$ in~\eqref{eq:gen_func_2}, but the coordinate change on~\eqref{eq:gen_func_1} produces $J_IF^I(\tilde\phi)$.
-As far as the S-matrix is concerned, however, this discrepancy is irrelevant, because we have to apply the Lehmann--Symanzik--Zimmermann reduction formula~\cite{Lehmann:1954rq}, and both $\tilde\phi^I$ and $F(\tilde\phi^I)$ are valid interpolating fields\footnote{i.e.~interpolating between the free and the interacting regimes}, cf.~e.g.~the discussion in~\cite[Section 5]{Srednicki:2007qs}.
+As far as the S-matrix is concerned, however, this discrepancy is irrelevant because we have to apply the Lehmann--Symanzik--Zimmermann reduction formula~\cite{Lehmann:1954rq}, and both $\tilde\phi^I$ and $F(\tilde\phi^I)$ are valid interpolating fields\footnote{i.e.~interpolating between the free and the interacting regimes}, cf.~e.g.~the discussion in~\cite[Section 5]{Srednicki:2007qs}.
 More explicitly, the S-matrix is obtained as a time-ordered exponential of derivatives of $Z[J]$ with respect to $J$ at $J=0$, cf.~e.g.~\cite[Section 9.2]{Itzykson:1980rh}.
 Since $Z[0]=\tilde Z[0]$, it follows that the S-matrix only changes up to a possible wave function renormalization.
 The correlators, on the other hand, are not protected by this argument.\footnote{We note that there is a more general approach~\cite{Vilkovisky:1984st} towards the coupling $J_I\phi^I$ that fixes also this difference.}

 Let us therefore consider the effect of field redefinitions on correlators more carefully.
 We will be interested in field redefinitions of the form

 where $G^I$ is analytic in the coupling constant $g$, such that all positive powers of $g$ are treated as interaction terms in perturbation theory.